cpaton/notebook/input/synology/git.md

 git init --bare <Repo Name>
 ```

-Then setup a copy of the Git Repo, setting the core.filemode configuration option to false.
+Setup a copy of the Git Repo, setting the core.filemode configuration option to false.
 This stops git thinking there are differences on Linux based purely on permisson differences

 ``` bash
 git clone -c core.filemode=false <Path to Repo> <Repo Name>